marky376/marky376/README.md

-- 👋 Hi, I’m Mark Munyao
+- 👋 Hi, I’m Mark Munyao mutua
 - I’m interested in Software development
 - Mark is a student at the Alx SE program and an aspiring mobile development.
 - I am a full stack developer.